 When employees feel engaged, they are more likely to feel connected to the organization, reducing both absenteeism and turnover.
 Assess processes and procedures and look at what you can do to create a more inclusive organization.
 Examine how you can provide employees at all levels opportunities for connection, visibility and advancement.
 Possible adjustments and initiatives include:

 - Review your hiring and advancement procedures.
 Do your procedures and processes have “built-in” barriers to inclusion?
 For instance, emphasizing a homogeneous “culture fit” may thwart attempts at creating diversity.
-Solve this by seeking out and attracting a diverse recruitment pool that’s reflective of your diversity targets.
-Recognize and tackle interviewer or process biases and demonstrate throughout the process that diverse candidates will be included and valued.
+Solve this by seeking out and attracting a recruitment pool that’s reflective of your diversity targets.
+Recognize and tackle interviewer or process biases and demonstrate throughout the process that candidates will be included and valued.

 - Consider adding allyship/advocacy and mentorship programs.
 As part of elevating your DEI program, you’ll want to look for a variety of ways to create engagement and continuous improvement.
 Consider fortifying your DEI initiative with related programs, including allyship/advocacy, mentorship or career sponsors.
-By doing this, you’ll be able to draw time and attention towards diverse employees who might otherwise be overlooked.
+By doing this, you’ll be able to draw time and attention towards employees who might otherwise be overlooked.

 - Unify employees through engagement.
 Engage employees in conversations that build inclusivity, providing them with opportunities to offer input and be an integral part of the solution.
 Adapt your culture so that everyone can identify and belong to it.
 Design a “listening ear” to give everyone an equal voice.
 Nurture conversations that focus on both the moral basis as well as the business case for DEI.
 Help everyone involved to understand that it takes work to fully value and incorporate the unfamiliar.
 Emphasize that inclusion benefits everyone.